 - The tutor is known for his teaching, coaching and tutoring in which he enjoys developing and exploring students’ potential, encouraging them to develop their own individuality and musical identity and to improve musically.
 The tuition reflects the experience, professional distinction, dedication, versatility and creative passion of the tutor.

 - Dr Michael Spacie is a pianist, piano accompanist, organist and improviser/composer/arranger.
 He is also a teacher of singing.

 - Dr Michael Spacie (Music Tutor) does not offer a whole range of instruments for tuition but is highly able in piano and music theory tuition and also teaches singing to a high standard.
 He is therefore a ‘specialist’, not a ‘generalist’ tutor.

-- For piano exams, the accredited examination boards of Trinity College London and The Associated Board of The Royal Schools of Music are used.
-Other exam boards are used for exams in singing.
+- The accredited examination boards of Trinity College London and The Associated Board of The Royal Schools of Music are used for piano exams and for theory of music exams.

 - The tutor is a holistic practitioner whose approach encompasses both rigour and fun getting students to think individually and to gain and develop musical independence and to teach in each student’s best interests rather than be pressured by other approaches.

 - Students attending the teaching practice are helped to develop as well-rounded musicians through creative engagement with music which can be the springboard into an inspiring musical journey which allows students to find their own musical expression and musical understanding as each individual develops at his or her own rate and direction.

 - Tailored tuition to the needs of individual students to ensure musical development, enjoyment and success in achieving musical goals whether learning for pleasure or for exam grades – which can also be fun!
 And, where musical and technical developments go hand in hand in equipping the student with the tools to enable and fulfil their musical potential.